The government, supermarkets and community groups are working together to make sure everyone can get the supplies they need.

 There is a support service for people with medical conditions that make them 'extremely vulnerable' to coronavirus.
 You’re considered extremely vulnerable if you have a medical condition that means you may become seriously ill from the virus.
 It’s not based on if you are disabled or how hard you find things like shopping or going outside.

-Many supermarkets are changing their service to help those who are vulnerable or in self-isolation.
+Many supermarkets are changing their service to help those who are vulnerable or extremely vulnerable to coronavirus, or in self-isolation.
 This includes things like:

 changing opening hours with certain times and days dedicated for vulnerable customers only